-Chehalem Valley Innovation Accelerator Leadership Team
+Chehalem Valley Innovation Accelerator Advisory Board

 Carr Biggerstaff – Chief Wrangler

+It takes a Renaissance strategy-technology-marketing-operations-winemaker type to wrangle the resources & people responsible for the Chehalem Valley Innovation Accelerator at this moment of such dynamic change in Oregon.
 Carr has extensive experience in companies of all sizes & stages – public & private – from start-ups and IPOs, to turnarounds.
 He has held a variety of executive positions in sales & marketing, business development & investment, and information technology – in industries ranging from agribusiness to hi-tech manufacturing, music downloads to cybersecurity.
 When not chasing technology, Carr makes wine – and after a decade in the local wine industry, he’s found his niche as a vermouth maker.

 (Carr’s LinkedIn Profile)

-(Nichole’s LinkedIn Profile)
+(Shawn’s LinkedIn Profile)

 Alvin Elbert